Every Modern cover starts with DuraCore

-In areas of high sun, spa covers made of vinyl can crack and fade, so standard on every DuraCore cover comes an advanced polyester fabric skin that looks better, lasts longer, and weighs less than any other spa covering.
+A spa cover this strong on the inside needs a top quality fabric covering to match.
+That's why every DuraCore cover comes with an advanced polyester fabric skin that looks better, lasts longer, and weighs less than any other spa covering.

 This tough fabric is made from solution-dyed polyester fibers giving it exceptional tear strength and a lifetime warranty against cracking.
 The color and UV inhibitors are built in to the fibers and can’t be separated, so there’s no need for regular treatment to maintain UV protection of your cover.